Tampa Nursing Home Abuse Attorney

 Know the Signs of Nursing Home Abuse

-Not all cases of elder abuse look alike.
+Our Tampa nursing home abuse attorneys know not all cases of elder abuse look alike.
 In fact, some experienced abusers may be able to mask some of the outward symptoms of nursing home abuse.
 However, there are some “red flags” that might indicate a loved one needs help:

 - Bruising or bedsores.